Joseph Darby (jumper)

-Joseph Darby (6 August 1861 – 22 December 1937) was a renowned jumper from the Black Country village of Netherton, in Dudley, Worcestershire.
+Joseph Darby (6 August 1861 – 22 December 1937) was a renowned English jumper from the Black Country village of Netherton, in Dudley, Worcestershire.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
 After taking part in competitive jumping at venues in the Midlands and North of England in the 1880s, he went on to perform at theatres in London and Paris and crossed the Atlantic to exhibit in North America.
 He entertained crowds by performing trick jumps and earned money in wagers with competitors.
 Highlights in his career included defeating the American World Champion spring-jumper in 1887 and appearing before the future King Edward VII in Covent Garden, London.
 After finishing his jumping career, he became a publican in his hometown.

 Early life

 Joseph Darby was born in Windmill End, Netherton, on 6 August 1861.
 His parents were Abraham Darby, a maker of nails for shoeing horses, and Martha Darby (née Foley).

 When interviewed in 1889 he said that he had only received ten months' schooling at the most "and only half-time at that."
 He also said that he started work at the age of seven, making nails.
 When asked when he started jumping he replied "I was always at it when a bit of a kiddy, jumping against the other lads, and I could always beat them fair and easy."

 According to an interview he gave whilst on a tour in the U.S., he commenced his working life making nails for horseshoes, before working in a colliery and subsequently unloading boats.